Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Frame rates

-A system should be running at a consistent frame rate for optimal sync, from source to the final display.
+A system should be running at a consistent frame rate for optimal sync from the source to the final display.
 There will be issues if there is any frame rate conversion unless the frame rate is an exact multiple of the source material.
-You can often easily spot such issues with Sync-One2 as readings are shown to you in real-time.
-When you take measurements, there will be a repeating pattern.
-Such as +75, +73, +71, +69, +67, +75, +73 etc. which shows the errors caused by the frame rate conversion.
+You can often spot problems such as Sync-One2 as readings are shown to you in real-time.
+When you take measurements, there will be a repeating pattern, such as +75, +73, +71, +69, +67, +75, +73, etc., showing the errors caused by the frame rate conversion.
+Check through the memory buffer to look for repeating patterns.

-So for best results, always set the source to output the frame rate of the source material, be that a Blu-Ray player or an Apple TV.
+So, for best results, always set the source to output the frame rate of the source material, be it a Blu-Ray player or an Apple TV.

 Measurement position

 Whilst it may sound obvious, take measurements in the optimal viewing position or the sweet spot.
-While this may not make a massive difference in the average home cinema, the mixing desks in large Post Production spaces can be a long way from the screen (17m is the longest distance we know about).
+While this may not make a massive difference in the average home cinema, the mixing desks in large Post Production spaces can be far from the screen.
+The current record is 17m at a large Post Production facility.

 Play test files from the start where you can